jonathanjma/jonathanjma.github.io/_projects/ic_extension.md

 a grade history graph, and dark mode.

 While I knew how useful my extension would be, I was extremely surprised by how popular it ended up getting.
-As of this writing, which is approximately 1 year after the extension was released, it has over 1k installs, making it my first widely used coding project!
+As of this writing, which is approximately 2.5 years after the extension was released, it is nearing 4K installs (keep in mind that my high school has ~2K students), making it my first widely used coding project!

 If you are a student in the FUSD school district and would like to download the extension, click [here](https://chrome.google.com/webstore/detail/infinite-campus-grades%20%20/kfanojpgbklafmhammpnbajkkdpehign).

 <div class="row">
     <div class="col-sm my-3 text-center">
-        {% include figure.html path="assets/img/ic_stats.png" title="chrome store stats" class="img-fluid rounded z-depth-1" %}
+        {% include figure.html path="assets/img/ic/ic_stats.png" title="chrome store stats" class="img-fluid rounded z-depth-1" %}
     </div>
 </div>
 <div class="caption">